 Easter Sunday School Lesson: Jesus Is Our Savior

-• You’ll Be Teaching: Jesus is our Savior.
+- You’ll Be Teaching: Jesus is our Savior.
 The Easter message is the core of Christian beliefs.
-You may have a lot of visitors today, and they along with the more “churched” kids need to grasp this important truth of the Christian faith: Jesus is our Savior, who died for us and came back to life so we can be with him forever.
+You may have a lot of visitors today, and they along with the kids who come more consistently need to grasp this important truth of the Christian faith: Jesus is our Savior, who died for us and came back to life so we can be with him forever.

-• You may have visitors who aren’t usually in your class.
-If that’s the case, include them as much as possible.
-It’s valuable for them to feel welcomed and included.
+- Quick Tip: Engage any visiting kids as much as possible.
+It’s valuable for them to be called by name and feel welcomed and included.
 It may even make them want to come back next week!

 Easter Sunday School Lesson: Jesus Is Our Savior